portfolio-performance/portfolio-help/docs/en/reference/transaction/index.md

 - Taxes/Taxes Refund: Taxes are settled by withdrawing funds from a deposit account; conversely, a tax refund results in a deposit into the account.

 !!!
 Note
-    In theory, PP could suffice with 8 transaction types: trade, delivery, deposit, fees, taxes, interest, transfer, and dividend.
+    In theory, Portfolio Performance could suffice with 8 transaction types: trade, delivery, deposit, fees, taxes, interest, transfer, and dividend.
 Each transaction could be expressed with a positive or negative value, for example: sell or trade(-) and buy or trade (+).

     In fact, this is suggested by the fact, that the type of a transaction could be changed in a table such as `All Transactions` by double clicking on the keyword (e.g. Buy) and choosing the alternative from the drop down (sell, delivery inbound, delivery outbound).
 This technique doesn't work with fees and taxes.